IntelLabs/ParallelAccelerator.jl/README.md

 not have any return value, and inputs are rotated for `iteration - 1` times.

-ParallelAccelerator exports a naive Julia implementation of `runStencil` that runs without using `@acc`, whose purpose is mostly for correctness checking.
+ParallelAccelerator exports a naive Julia implementation of `runStencil` that runs without using `@acc`.
+Its purpose is mostly for correctness checking.
 When `@acc` is being used with environment variable `PROSPECT_MODE=none`, instead of parallelizing the stencil computation  `@acc` will expand the call to `runStencil` to a fast sequential implementation, just like what a macro